andreamazza89/books/the-elements-of-computing-systems/ch02/notes.md

 ## Addition

-Two binary numbers can be added bitwise right to lefr, same algorithm as the one learned in elementary school.
+Two binary numbers can be added bitwise right to left, same algorithm as the one learned in elementary school.

 ## Signed binary numbers